A Bayesian change point model for spatio-temporal data: Introduction

 \section{Introduction}

-When examining environmental data, researchers are often interested in understanding changes in behavior over time and identifying possible relationships or reasons for these changes.
+When examining environmental data, researchers, governments, and other stakeholders are often interested in understanding changes in behavior over time and identifying relationships or causes.
 However, this can be a difficult task in practice.
 The inherent spatial and temporal dependence found in environmental data can make it hard to discriminate between whether an observed ``change" is indeed a change or just part of the natural environmental behavior.
 For example, urban heat islands (UHI's) are areas that see an increase in temperature compared to surrounding areas due to an increase in human activity or urbanization \citep{oke1973}.
 While generally thought of as large metropolitan areas, UHI's can also be much smaller areas when, for example, farming land is replaced by an asphalt parking lot.
 Because temperatures are often changing in natural (e.g., seasonal) and/or broad (e.g., regional or global) ways, identifying whether an observed change is natural, broad, or noise, or if it is a local change such as an UHI is precarious.
-Motivated by UHI's, we seek to propose a model that captures the natural and broad changes in temperature measurements across the US state of Utah while simultaneously identifying and quantifying additional local changes.
+Motivated by UHI's, we seek to propose a model that captures the natural and broad changes in temperature measurements across the state of Utah while simultaneously identifying and quantifying additional local changes.

-UHI's are the result of local urbanization and therefore, temperature changes will not continue in the future in the same manner \citep{Hoffman2012}.
-An illustration of how an increasing temperature in time could change as urbanization occurs is shown in Figure \ref{fig:illustrate}.
-At the first change point (e.g., as urbanization speeds), the temperature starts increasing more rapidly for a period; at the second change point (e.g., as urbanization slows), the temperature increases at a more slow pace.
+UHI's are the result of local urbanization and therefore, future temperature measurements will not continue in the same manner \citep{Hoffman2012}.
+An illustration of how an increasing temperature trend could change as urbanization occurs is shown in Figure \ref{fig:illustrate}.
+At the first change point (e.g., as urbanization occurs near a recording station) denoted by the vertical dashed line between 1970 and 1980, the temperature starts increasing more rapidly for a period; at the second change point (e.g., as urbanization matures) denoted by the second vertical dashed line, the increasing temperature trend is lower.
 Importantly, this change is occurring at the local level and not regionally.
 Making use of regional data can help to identify temperature changes unique to a location.